dkot3008/POP77001_Computer_Programming_2022/README.md

 ## Assessment

-- 5 problem sets (50%)
+- Participation (10 %)
+    - Tutorial attendance

+- 4 assignemnts (40%)
-    - Bi-weekly programming assigments
+    - Bi-weekly programming exercises
-    - Due at 11:00 on Monday of weeks 3,5,7,10 and 12 on Blackboard
+    - Due by 23:59 on Friday of weeks 3, 5, 9 and 11 on Blackboard

 - Research project (50%)
     - Final Python/R project demonstrating familiarity with programming concepts and ability to communicate results
-    - Due at 11:00 on Monday, 20 December 2021
+    - Due by 23:59 on Friday, 16 December 2022

 ## Assessment criteria